sergio7174/ANGULAR18NESTGYMCONTROLPOSTGRES/README.md

 - [Node js](https://nodejs.org/en/) -A runtime environment to help build fast server applications using JS
 - [Express js](https://www.npmjs.com/package/express) -The server for handling and routing HTTP requests
-- [Mongoose](https://mongoosejs.com/) - For modeling and mapping MongoDB data to JavaScript
+- [Postgres](https://mongoosejs.com/) - For modeling and mapping SQL data to JavaScript
 - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) - For authentication
 - [cookie-parser](https://www.npmjs.com/package/cookie-parser) - Middleware module used in Node.js web applications to manage cookies
 - [Multer](https://www.npmjs.com/package/multer) - Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.